Sola Sobowale: Career

+Her role in King of Boys (2018) is one of her most notable performances till date.
+She played Eniola Salami, a powerful and ruthless businesswoman and politician known as "The King of Boys."
+The movie was a Nigerian crime political thriller film written, co-produced and directed by Kemi Adetiba, a movie that reunited Adetiba and Sola Sobowale after they worked together in Kemi Adetiba's directorial debut, The Wedding Party in 2016.
+She reprised her role in the sequel, The Return of the King which released on 27 August 2021 exclusively on Netflix as a 7-part limited series.

 Sola Sobowale revealed on her Instagram page in July 2022, that she had been cast in her first Bollywood role for the upcoming film by film director Hamisha Daryani Ahuja.

 Personal life

 Sola Sobowale is married and has four children.
-Sola Sobowale was chosen to be the brand ambassador for Mouka mattress company's Wellbeing range.
+She was chosen to be the brand ambassador for Mouka mattress company's Wellbeing range.